Skip to main content

 What is the penalty for sending PHI via unsecured email?

-OCR penalties for email-related HIPAA violations range from $100 to $50,000 per violation, up to $1.5 million per year per violation category.
+OCR penalties for email-related HIPAA violations range from $100 to $50,000 per violation, up to roughly $1.9 million per year per violation category.
 Individual violations can be aggregated — a practice sending unencrypted emails daily could face penalties for each message.

-No. Encryption is one of several requirements.
-HIPAA also requires access controls, unique user authentication, audit logging, a signed BAA with the email provider, data retention policies, and staff training.
+No. Encryption is one of seven requirements.
+HIPAA also requires access controls, unique user authentication, audit logging, a signed BAA with the email provider, data retention policies, DLP, and staff training.
 Encryption alone does not equal compliance.

 Do I need a separate HIPAA email provider?

 Not necessarily.
 Google Workspace and Microsoft 365 can both meet HIPAA requirements when properly configured with a BAA.
-However, dedicated healthcare email providers like Paubox or Hushmail offer simpler setup and healthcare-specific features like encrypted web forms and automatic compliance.
+Dedicated healthcare email providers like Paubox, Hushmail, and LuxSci offer simpler setup and healthcare-specific features like encrypted web forms, but they are not required if your existing platform meets the standards.